 Old rule: Glitter should be left in your teen phase

 New you!
-Glow up with some glitter accents.
+Don’t be affraid to glow-up with some glitter accents.
 From nails, to glitter just below your eyebrows – and even on your lips on a special night out.
 Remember everything in moderation … or not!
 Glitter is always a fun addition to any ensemble.
 Bonus?
 Some highlighter or illuminator added to the cheekbones actually reflects light and could make wrinkles look less pronounced.

 Old rule: Wash your hair every day